 QR3.8.1 Superposition

-One strange consequence of quantum theory is superposition.
+One strange quantum rule is superposition.
 For example, when one photon goes through two slits at the same time in the double-slit experiment, it does so in a superposition.
-Solving an equation usually gives one solution that satisfies its conditions, but solving a quantum equation gives a set of solutions, each a possible physical event, but each solution is only the probability that it will actually happen, physically.
-These solutions evolve over time, as the wave spreads, but at any moment only one physical event can occur.
+Solving an equation usually gives one solution that satisfies its conditions, but solving a quantum equation gives a set of solutions, where each is the probability that a physical event will occur.
+These solutions evolve over time, as the wave spreads, but at any moment only one of them can actually happen.

 Quantum mathematics also has the strange feature that for any two solutions, their combination is also a solution, called a superposition (Note 1).
-Yet while single solutions match familiar physical events, these combined solutions never physically occur.
-Quantum states can then superpose in ways that physical states can’t.
-For example, in Young’s experiment, one photon goes through both slits at the same time in a superposed state, but we never observe the photon in both slits at once.
+Yet while single solutions match familiar physical events, these combined solutions never physically occur, so quantum states superpose in ways that physical states can’t.
+For example, in Young’s experiment, the photon goes through both slits at the same time in a superposed state, but we never observe a photon in both slits at once.
 This ability to superpose underlies the mysterious efficacy of quantum theory.

 Figure 3.20.
 Ammonia